 Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
-Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
-The District's trust funds are private-purpose trusts which account for scholarship programs for students.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-The District's agency fund accounts for student activities.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
+Trust funds are distinguished from custodial funds by the existence of a trust agreement or equivalent arrangements that have certain characteristics.
+Custodial funds are used to report fiduciary activities that are not required to be reported in a trust fund.
+The District had no custodial funds at June 30, 2020.